 After around 2-2,5 hours you will reach the end of the via ferrata and the objective for the day - Passo Santner.
-There is newly built mountain hut right on the pass with amazing views to the West.
+There is a newly built mountain hut right on the pass with amazing views to the West.
 It's scheduled to open in the summer of 2019.

 The morning after completing the via ferrata I hiked back up to Passo Santner from the nearby Gartlhütte (rifugio Re Alberto Primero) and photographed a cloud inversion hugging the walls of the Rosengarten group, with only distant peaks sticking out above the clouds.
 I love it each time it happens!

 Directly behind the Passo Santner hut you will find the continuation of route 542 which leads down to Gartlhütte (Rifugio Re Alberto 1) and the magnificent Vajolet towers standing proudly right above it.
 This is certainly one of the most photogenic huts in the Dolomites.

 The hut stays open from mid June until the end of September and if you have time you should definitely consider staying there!
-It's privately owned, but typically for the huts in this area the fees are reasonable and the fact that the price includes food means less to carry in your backpack!
+It's privately owned, but typically for the huts in this area, the fees are reasonable and the fact that the price includes food means less you have to carry in your backpack!

 To get back to the top of the chairlift and to avoid going back the same way, you can use path 542 down to the Vajolet hut, then turn onto path 541, followed by nr 550 via the Baumannpass (Forcella di Davoi).
 This should take you another 2-2,5 hours.

 Do you have any questions about the via ferrata?
 Post them in the comments below and I will be happy to answer!
 Make sure to also check out my Italian Dolomites Guide, for more photography, hiking and via ferrata ideas.